poronburman/Customer-Prediction/README.md

 2. K Nearest Neighbors, Artificial Neural Network, and Support Vector Machine classification models classified the data most accurately.
 These three classification models can be used to predict any future customers at this dealership, if they have more chances of buying a SUV or not.

+3. The data analysis for this project followed the following sequential steps:
+* Split the dataset into training and testing data.
+* Scale the data.
+* Apply the classification model.
+* Predict the result.
+* Present the Data Analysis results: Confusion Matrix and Classification Report.

 3. Listed below are the Confusion Matrix and Classification Report of the various Classification models used in this project, arranged in order of decreasing accuracy:

 ## K Nearest Neighbor